 British Cycling members taking part in the Etape du Tour (France) need to present a medical certificate at registration.
 Full details here.

 It is a requirement of UCI that members of British Cycling obtain a letter of authority to race abroad.
 To qualify for a letter of authority, you must be in possession of a current Full Racing Licence.
-Requests should be sent with your membership number to firstname.lastname@example.org
+Requests should be sent with your membership number and stating the name/s of the countries you will be racing in to email@example.com

 It is a requirement of UCI that all riders must be covered by adequate medical insurance when racing overseas.
 While the National Health Service in the UK provides for British riders competing in Britain, it may be necessary for you to take out additional travel insurance to cover you whilst you are racing abroad.
-For races in Europe, it is strongly advised that riders also carry a European Health Insurance Card (EHIC).
-Please refer to the advice above on EHIC cards.
+For races in Europe, it is strongly advised that riders also carry a UK Global Health Insurance Card (GHIC) or a European Health Insurance Card (EHIC).
+Please refer to the advice above on GHIC/EHIC cards.

-If you are racing abroad you are reminded that you must comply with UCI anti-doping control when racing.
-If you are using any prohibited substance or method to treat a documented medical condition, you must be able to show a Therapeutic Use Exemption (TUE) certificate.
+If you are racing abroad you are reminded that you must comply with all anti-doping control when racing.
+If you are using any prohibited substance or method to treat a documented medical condition, you must be able to show a Therapeutic Use Exemption (TUE) certificate, which must have been approved by the UCI in advance of competing.
+If you think you may need a TUE, please contact the British Cycling Compliance department email@example.com